PRO-2684/Semantic-Search/semantic-search-cli/README.md

 whitelist = [] # Whitelisted user IDs (Optional)
-sticker_set = "meme" # Sticker set id prefix for the bot (Optional, an additional `_by_<bot_username>` will be appended to form the full sticker set id) num_results = 8 # Number of results to return (Optional)
+sticker_set = "meme" # Sticker set id prefix for the bot (Optional, an additional `_by_<bot_username>` will be appended to form the full sticker set id) num_results = 8 # Number of results to return (Optional) postscript = "" # Postscript to be appended after the help message (Optional)

 [server]
 port = 8080 # Default port for the server (Optional)